Skip to content

 Tier 2: Frequently Tested Products

-These products appear in many CTA scenarios but are not guaranteed in every one.
-You should know WHEN to recommend them, their trade-offs, and viable alternatives.
+These products appear in many CTA scenarios but not every one.
+Know when to recommend them, their trade-offs, and viable alternatives.

 Marketing Cloud (SFMC)